Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

 - Remove the needle cover of the syringe recommended by your doctor.
 Draw air, equal to your required dose, into the syringe by pulling back the plunger.

-- Put the vial on a flat surface then insert the needle down the gray rubber stopper.
+- Put the vial on a flat surface then insert the needle down the grey rubber stopper.

 - Push the plunger of the syringe down to inject the air and keep the needle inside the vial.